klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/USER.md

 -   Create an environment variable `SWITCHTOCCPE` in the module that contains the commands for the initialisation, to switch to executing in a container.

+Scenarios

+1. Job launched from the container and we want to execute the job script in the container:

+    a.
+Clean environment: Use `eval $SWITCHTOCCPE` and `--export=$EXPORTCCPE`.
+Then rebuild the desired environment.
+This gives a rather robust script as the environment from which the script was called, does not influence what happens in the job.

+    b.  **TODO**: Inheriting the environment: Need to look at it further, but something along the lines of

+        ``` bash
+        if [ ! -d "/.singularity.d" ]
+        then
+            exec singularity exec "$SIFCCPE" "$0" "$@"
+        fi
+        ```

+        at the start of the jobscript may be all we need.
+Not sure though if, e.g., the module function would be defined.

+2. Job launched from the system environment, want to execute the job script in the
+    container: Need to clean up before activating singularity, and then build a proper environment in the container.
+We do however need to find our container and bind mounts, so some environment variables should be preserved, and the container module should be loaded if it was not in the system environment environment.

+    As the job script executing starts in the system environment, we can do the clean-up at the start of the job script instead of by using `--export=NONE` or so, but if the job script would accidentally be launched from the container, the clean-up would not have the expected results.

+3. Job launched from the container, but want to deliberately execute the job script in the system shell either because we only want to run tools in the system environment or because we fully want to rebuild in the job script before executing job steps in a container with `srun`: Need to clean up before entering the job script, so we should not export the environment.

+4. Job launched from the system and want to execute the job script in the system:
+    This is the usual case...

 ## Known restrictions

 -   `PrgEnv-aocc` is not provided by the container.
 The ROCm version is taken from the